pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

 77. Remove and discard 28.3 μl of the supernatant.
 78. Keep sample in magnetic rack and add 200 μl of 80% ethanol.
 79. Incubate for 30 seconds.
 Remove and discard all supernatant.
-80. Repeat steps 78 and 79 one more time.
+80. Repeat steps 78 and 79 one more time use a fine point tip to remove all ethanol after the second wash
+40. Dry at 30˚C to 2-3 mins.
 81. Let the beads dry at room temperature for 2 min.
-82. Add 11 μl Resuspension Buffer and pipet up and down 10 times.
+82. Add 11 μl Resuspension Buffer and pipette up and down 10 times.
 83. Incubate at room temperature for 2 min.
 84. Place in magnetic rack for 5 min.
 85. Transfer 9.8 μl of the supernatant to a new 1.5 ml PCR tube.